satoshi-ikehata/PS-Transformer-BMVC2021/README.md

 ## Getting Started

-This is an official Pytorch implementation of PS-Transformer for estimating surface normals from images captured under different illumination.
+This is an official Pytorch implementation of PS-Transformer for estimating surface normals from images captured under different known directional lightings.

 ### Prerequisites